 Egghead: Everyone puts numbers on human lives all the time.
 Every time you pay more for a safer car or take a more dangerous but better paying job, you are doing that.
 I’m just averaging the choices real people make all the time.

 This is the right way to think about ethics.
 We don’t come up with a formal ethical system and then derive the consequences for everyday life.
-No, we look at the choices in everyday life we believe are clear and derive an ethical system to generalize these.
+No, we look at the choices in everyday life we think are clear and derive an ethical system to generalize these.

 - It’s bad to hit my parents.